gcziprusz/project-tmpl/README-SETUP.md

     > **NOTE:** S3 bucket names must be lower case.

+2. Choose a Team Cognito Domain matching the pattern `project-{NAME OF PROJECT}-{TEAM NAME}`  example Cognito Domain: `project-star-gazer-team-awesome`
+   > **NOTE** If the cognito domain name contains anything other than lowercase letters, numbers, and hyphens, then the domain name isn't accepted.
+You can't use a hyphen for the first or last character.
+The maximum length of the whole domain name, including the dots, is 63 characters.

-2. Deploy the Lambda service (aka the backend). _NOTE that the primary purpose of deploying this now (with your group AWS account) is to create several of the resources that we need to plug into the GitHub Actions configuration.
+3. Deploy the Lambda service (aka the backend). _NOTE that the primary purpose of deploying this now (with your group AWS account) is to create several of the resources that we need to plug into the GitHub Actions configuration.
 This is the only time that you'll deploy manually to your AWS account._:
     - Build the Java code: `sam build`
+    - Deploy it:
+     ```
-    - Deploy it: `sam deploy --s3-bucket __BUCKET_FROM_ABOVE__ --parameter-overrides S3Bucket=__BUCKET_FROM_ABOVE__`
+      sam deploy --s3-bucket __BUCKET_FROM_ABOVE__ \
+      --parameter-overrides S3Bucket=__BUCKET_FROM_ABOVE__ \
+      CognitoDomain=__TEAM_COGNITO_DOMAIN_FROM_ABOVE__
+     ```

       **Take note of the "Outputs" produced by the deploy command.
 You will be using these soon.**

-3. Run `sam pipeline bootstrap`: This will create some AWS resources necessary to deploy your code.
+4. Run `sam pipeline bootstrap`: This will create some AWS resources necessary to deploy your code.
 Use the following answers to the questions asked:
    - Stage definition: `ServiceStage`
    - Account details: Select your group profile (e.g. `Unit5_Group_TEAMNAME`)
    - Region: `us-east-2` _(this should be the default)_